OwenMelbz/owenmelbz.github.io/_posts/1000-1-2-nelsons-journey.md

 ![Nelsons Journey Preview](/images/nelsons-journey/header.png)

+### BBC Children in Need TV Slot
+> Recently Nelsons Journey gained lots of media attention as it was featured on
+> TV with a small segment talking with children about how the app has
+> helped them overcome issues.

+<iframe style="margin-top: 20px;" src="https://player.vimeo.com/video/157449916?title=0&byline=0&portrait=0" width="380" height="220" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### The app has 5 main aims:

 * To help increase the self-esteem of bereaved children and young people